What computer-related inventions can be patented

 Do I have copyright protection in other countries?

 Not all foreign countries recognise copyright for code, data banks or tables.
 Some have processes you'll need to follow to be protected.
+If you wish to ensure overseas copyright, we recommend that you don't publish your work until you've consulted with a patent attorney.

 Open source code

-Before deciding to use open source software or release your own code under an open source licence, carefully consider the terms governing use and distribution and their legal consequences.
 Open source code often comes with the benefit of tapping into a community of developers.
 However, you should also be aware of the IP implications of using existing open source code for your own software or releasing your own code as open source.

-There are many standard forms of licence terms which are used for open source software.
-It’s typical for these licenses to place restrictions on the redistribution of the open source software, or software bundled with or built upon the open source software.
+There are many standard forms of licence terms used for open source software.
+It's typical for these licenses to place restrictions on the redistribution of the open source software, or software bundled with or built upon the open source software.

-For example, if you use open source code as part of your work, there may be an expectation that your code will become subject to the same open source licence as the code you’ve used.
-Which means there might be an expectation that it can also be freely copied, studied, adapted, modified and distributed.
+For example, if you use open source code as part of your work, there may be an expectation that your code will become subject to the same open source licence as the code you've used.
+This means there might be an expectation that it can also be freely copied, studied, adapted, modified and distributed.
 This may get beyond your control and leave you unable to commercialise its use.

 Can I patent hardware?